VXallset/my_readme/Accelerating Lightweight Openpose using OpenVINO.md

 ### Run the Lightweight Openpose
 Please go to [Githhub](https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch) to download the Lightweight Openpose source code implemented with Pytorch.
 You may also need to download th COCO API/dataset to do the testing or training.

  Now we have the converted model and the OpenVINO, next we need to compile the source code (C++ version) to run the network.
-The source code is provided by OpenVINO Toolkit, which can be found in the _/opt/intel/openvino/deployment_tools/open_model_zoo/demos_ folder.
-What we need to do here is to compile and run it!
+The source code of human_pose_estimation_demo is provided by OpenVINO Toolkit, which can be found in the _/opt/intel/openvino/deployment_tools/open_model_zoo/demos_ folder.
+What we need to do is compiling and running it!

 To Compile the C++ version of the source code, please refer to the _/opt/intel/openvino/deployment_tools/demo/demo_squeezenet_download_convert_run.sh_.
 For simplicity, I provided my test_LightweightOpenPose.sh.
 You can use this file to compile and run the converted Lightweight Openose network.
 Please Note that you may need to modify the paths to the .xml and .mp4 files.